wp-plugins/traffic-manager/readme.txt

 5. Geolocation - Country map (many maps are included)

 == Changelog ==

+= 1.4.2 =
+* BUG: Geolocalisation improved
+* NEW: icons
+* NEW: delete content on uninstall

 = 1.4.1 =
 * BUG: A JS error prevent the graph to be displayed ... sorry